8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

     1. Chooes to read which file's preview
         1. ![How to select a file to preview][select-file-to-preview]
         1. You may actually directly _**CLICK**_ on it with your mouse, instead of pressing `<Enter>`, to open the preview and _**SCROLL**_ to browse if you Vim supports this!
-    1. Jump to the source code file from the search result
+    1. Open the source code file from the search result
         1. ![You may navigate to the source code files to read the whole file and edit][navigate-to-file]
         1. IntelliJ or Vim will be used to load the source code file, depending on your [configuration](#configuration)
         1. Check the (7) in [this](#basic) to learn more about `\gp`